Become a Friend of Kaloko

 Support Sustainable Business

-Monday 20 May marks UN World Bee Day, a day to raise awareness for the importance of bees for our environment.
-This May, help us to help Zambian beekeepers to establish and sustain an apiary.
+The UN World Bee Day in May each year helps raise awareness of the importance of bees for our environment.
+But, whatever the time of year, you can help us to help Zambian beekeepers to establish and sustain an apiary.
 Please donate (above) to the livelihoods of our local beekeepers in Luansobe, allowing more training sessions to be run, and more sustainable businesses to be set up.

 As many of us try to switch from travelling by car to bike rides for shorter journeys, it's easy to forget that bicycles can make all the difference in allowing some people to access water and local markets for their livelihoods.